jborean93/smbprotocol/README.md

 Here is a list of features that I would like to incorporate, PRs are welcome if you want to implement them yourself;

-* Sending multiple message (compound) in one request
-* Support for credit charges and credit calculations
 * SSPI integration for Windows and Kerberos authentication
 * Test and support DFS mounts and not just server shares
 * Multiple channel support to speed up large data transfers